History of Special Olympics

 At the first Special Olympics International Summer Games in 1968, Eunice Kennedy Shriver got down on the field during warmups.
 Shriver, the founder of Special Olympics, also loved being a coach.
 A few minutes after this picture was taken, she put on her bathing suit -- and helped athletes and coaches at the aquatics events.

-From a backyard summer camp for people with intellectual disabilities to a global movement, Special Olympics has been changing lives and attitudes for 45 years.
+From a backyard summer camp for people with intellectual disabilities to a global movement, Special Olympics has been changing lives and attitudes for more than 47 years.

 First Steps.
 Eunice Kennedy Shriver guided children with intellectual disabilities into sports at her Camp Shriver summer camps, which were a forerunner of Special Olympics.
 Read here for more on events leading to the founding of Special Olympics.

 It all began in the 1950s and early 1960s, when Eunice Kennedy Shriver saw how unjustly and unfairly people with intellectual disabilities were treated.
 She also saw that many children with intellectual disabilities didn’t even have a place to play.
 She decided to take action.

 Soon, her vision began to take shape, as she held a summer day camp for young people with intellectual disabilities in her own backyard.
 The goal was to learn what these children could do in sports and other activities – and not dwell on what they could not do.
 See a slideshow about the camp